nholuongut/web-skills/README.md

 The skills are derived from a combination of 10 years of experience, a bachelor in software engineering and what I personally find to be the most useful to know on a day-to-day basis.
 Therefore, you'll notice that it's missing a lot of things.
 For example, I am not a PHP developer - because of this, PHP is not included.
 If you were a PHP developer, this overview would probably look a lot different.

-### How can I support you?

-I am spending my spare time building Web Skills for free because I want to help people get into web development.
-My motivation comes from people finding Web Skills useful, so if you like the project feel free to support me in any way you like!
-For example, you are more than welcome to become a [stargazer](https://github.com/andreasbm/web-skills/stargazers), share Web Skills with your friends and followers or create blog articles linking to Web Skills.
-If you want to, it will absolutely make my day if you [support me with a cup of coffee](https://www.buymeacoffee.com/AndreasMehlsen)! <3

 ### How can I get involved?

 You are welcome to get involved in any way you like.
 If you want to, you can go to the [issues page](https://github.com/andreasbm/web-skills/issues) and help me fix the spelling, fix issues or suggest some new features.
 Any involvement is highly appreciated!